 - Form study groups get together and work through problem sets.
 This will make your life easier!
 You can use piazza to arrange meet-ups.
 However, you must write your solutions on your own and in your own words. - If you would like more practice then there are (hundreds of) problems in the supplementary course textbooks mentioned in the syllabus, or you can check out khanacademy.org. - You are not allowed to use any additional resources.
 If you are concerned then please ask. - 1.
-Solve the separable differential equations.
+Determine whether the improper integral is convergent of divergent.
+If convergent, determine the limit.